Rojana-Binte-Azad/main/index.md

 ## Welcome to Rojana Binte Azad's Website

 Hello!
 I am Rojana Binte Azad,
-Aspiring Plant Genomicist & Biotechnologist | M.S. in Biotechnology and Genetic Engineering I am a plant researcher passionate about engineering climate-resilient crops.
+Aspiring Plant Genomicist & Biotechnologist | M.S. in Biotechnology and Genetic Engineering.
+I am a plant researcher passionate about engineering climate-resilient crops.
 My work bridges the gap between molecular breeding and functional genomics.
 Previously, I utilized Marker-Assisted Selection (MAS) to stack blast-resistance genes (_Rmg8_ and _2NS_) into wheat 11and investigated the chemical ecology of host-microbe interactions.
 I am now seeking to leverage Plant Genomics and Functional Genetics to decode the complex genetic networks underlying disease resistance and crop yield.

 ---